mkalam-alami/jsx-pistols/README.md

 # JSX Pistols

-TypeScript and JSX as web templates, for NodeJS.
+TypeScript and JSX as web templates.
+For NodeJS.

-* Reference your actual app typings for auto-completion & error checking
+* Allows importing your app sources & typings from the templates
-* Template caching
+* Caching
 * Express support

-This library is a thin wrapper for [preact-render-to-string](https://www.npmjs.com/package/preact-render-to-string) and [Babel](https://babeljs.io/).
+Under the hood, this is just a thin wrapper for [preact-render-to-string](https://www.npmjs.com/package/preact-render-to-string) and [Babel](https://babeljs.io/).

-> WARNING: JSX Pistols is currently in alpha and should be used at your own risk.
+> WARNING: JSX Pistols is currently in alpha.
 Github issues are welcome.

 ## Installation